er-faran/frontendmaster.io-challenge/Age-Calculator-App/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Working with JavaScript
+- Working for Dates
+- Working for Validation
 - Mobile-first workflow

 ### What I learned

-- Deeper understanding of HTML and CSS
+- Deeper understanding of HTML, CSS and JavaSccript
+- Working for input validation
 - Responsive design principles
 - Deployment with GitHub Pages